-8.3.2 Final Resolution: To resolve the Shock Attack, which may be done in any order the Attacker wishes, roll the die for each defending unit, apply the DRMs and consult the Combat Results Table for the type of unit that is Attacking: either non-Charge Shock or Charging Men-at-Arms.
+8.3.2 Final Resolution: To resolve the Shock, which may be done in any order the Attacker wishes, roll the die for each defending unit, apply the DRMs and consult the Combat Results Table for the type of unit that is Attacking: either non-Charge Shock or Charging Men-at-Arms.
 Look under the column appropriate to the defending unit's status (Normal or Disordered) to see what happened.

-Play Note: If one unit Shock Attacks two units, the attacker will roll twice, each with a -1 DRM ... and undergo possible adverse results twice.
+Play Note: If one unit is attacking two units, the attacker will roll twice, each with a -1 DRM ... and undergo possible adverse results twice.

 Example: A Heavy Cavalry (HC) unit Charges two Light Cavalry units.
 In resolving each defender separately, the HC gets a Continue Attack against the first, but is Disordered in the second combat.
-Now being Disordered, the HC unit cannot Continue Attack.
+The HC must then Continue Attacking, but Disordered.